Frans Balthazar Solvyns: Life

 Solvyns was born in Antwerp in 1760 as the son of Maximiliaan (Maximilianus) Solvyns, a merchant, and Maria Elisabeth Abeloos.
 He studied from 1775 to 1778 at the Academy of Fine Arts in Antwerp under the guidance of Andreas Bernardus de Quertenmont.
 On 30 April 1778 he enrolled in Paris at the Ecole de l'Académie royale de peinture et de sculpture.

 He pursued a career as a marine painter.
 His work as a painter and graphic artist enjoyed the appreciation of the Austrian governor-general at the court in Brussels.
 This led to government commissions to paint harbour views, including paintings of Antwerp shipping companies.
 The government's appreciation was also reflected in his appointment - at the age of sixteen - as captain of Fort Lillo on the left bank of the river Scheldt in Antwerp.
 Maria Christina, Duchess of Teschen, wife of the governor general of the Austrian Netherlands Albert Casimir, Duke of Teschen, particularly favoured him.
 Thanks to her intervention, he was appointed captain of Laken Castle, the residence of the governor general near Brussels.
 As his appointment was purely honorary, Solvyns was free to pursue his artistic career.
 He was commissioned by the government to make a large painting of the port of Ostend.
 The painting was successful and was soon copied and widely distributed through the print he asked the Frenchman Robert Daudet to make after the painting.
-The governor general commissioned him to make a painting of the city and port of Anwerp depicting the occasion on which the Imperial banner had been hoisted on the river Scheldt.
+The governor general commissioned him to make a painting of the city and port of Antwerp depicting the occasion on which the Imperial banner had been hoisted on the river Scheldt.
 He was later appointed captain of the frigate that guarded the Scheldt with effect from 10 August 1786.
 This position carried the benefit of a spacious home in Antwerp.